aws/aws-cdk/design/continuous-delivery.md

 1. Assume the **Deployment IAM Role** from the target environment.
 The deployment IAM role is encoded inside the cloud assembly.
 By default the name of the role is rendered by `core.Stack` based on the conventions of the bootstrapping template, but users are able to override this behavior if their environments used custom bootstrapping.
 2. Create a CloudFormation change-set for the stack.
 3. Execute the change-set by requesting CloudFormation to assume the administrative **CloudFormation IAM Role** (again, role is encoded in the cloud assembly).

+> This step intentionally uses the most standard CloudFormation deployment actions.
+This means that users will be able to implement custom flows that leverages these building blocks in any way they need.
+For example, they can incorporate a manual approval step between changeset creation and execution.

 ## Walkthrough